erew123/alltalk_tts/DOCKER_README.md

 # Docker
-The Docker image currently works on Windows and Linux, optionally supporting NVIDIA GPUs.
+The Docker image currently works on Windows and Linux supporting NVIDIA GPUs.

-## General Remarks
+## System requirements
-- The resulting Docker image is 21 GB in size.
-Building might require even more disk space temporarily.
-    - Another 15 GB is required for building DeepSpeed
-- Build time depends on your hardware and internet connection.
-Expect at least 20-30min to be normal for a full build.
-  - This includes building the conda environment as well as DeepSpeed, which is the basis for the alltalk Docker image.
+- AMD compatible Windows or Linux system
+- CUDA 12.6
-- The Docker build for alltalk:
+- Nvidia Docker Container Toolkit
-  - Downloads XTTS as default TTS engine
-  - Enables RVC by default
-  - Downloads all supported RVC models
-  - Enables deepspeed by default
-- Starting the Docker image should only a few seconds due to all the steps that were already executed during build.
+- At least 25GB of free disk space

+## Quickstart
+Use `docker-start.sh` to pull the latest docker image using the XTTS model from Docker Hub and visit `http://localhost:7851/`.
+See instructions below for passing more arguments to the start script.

+## Installing Prerequisites
-## Docker for Linux
+### Docker for Linux

-### Ubuntu Specific Setup for GPUs
+#### Ubuntu Specific Setup for GPUs
 1. Make sure the latest nvidia drivers are installed: `sudo ubuntu-drivers install`
 1. Install Docker your preferred way.
 One way to do it is to follow the official documentation [here](https://docs.docker.com/engine/install/ubuntu/#uninstall-old-versions).
     - Start by uninstalling the old versions